Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Results and Analysis

-\textbf{Impact of Input Patch Size:} Fig.\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}b)} shows a delta plot reporting the change in performance when switching from an input patch size of $48^{2}$ to $64^{2}$.
+\textbf{Impact of Input Patch Size:} Fig.\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}c)} shows a delta plot reporting the change in performance when switching from an input patch size of $48^{2}$ to $64^{2}$.
+Similarly, Fig.\hyperref[fig:iqa_results]{~\ref*{fig:iqa_results}d)} plots the change in performance moving to an input patch size of $128^{2}$.
 There is a general trend of improvement when the patch size is increased, suggesting that increasing the patch size can be beneficial.
 However, this behavior should be regarded as a general trend, as there is no evidence suggesting that the improvement is significantly beneficial for a particular architecture.